Information about all wards

 Please be considerate to other patients and wear headphones when watching TV or using other electronic devices, as the noise may disturb them.

 You can use your bedside telephone for a fee.
 There are also card-operated payphones around the hospital.
 Your relatives and friends can call you at your bedside phone in most cases.
 However, please note that incoming calls are charged at a premium rate to the caller.

 Your relatives or friends are welcome to write to you in hospital.
 Please ask them to address the letter or card with your full name and the name of your ward, followed by the hospital address (at the bottom of this page).
-Don't forget to tell them which hospital you are in.
+Remember to tell them which hospital you are in.

-If you would like to send a letter yourself, please hand this to your nurse who will post it for you.
+If you would like to send a letter yourself, hand this to your nurse who will post it for you.
 You will need to provide a stamp.

 Eating well helps you recover, so we want you to benefit as much as possible from the food you eat while in hospital.
 We make appetising, nourishing meals using fresh ingredients in our hospital kitchens.

 You are not allowed to smoke anywhere on our grounds.
 Please see our no smoking policy for more information.

 We want you to be able to rest and sleep as well as possible during your stay.
 Prepare for rest and sleep as you would normally do, and make sure you have anything you might need during the night close at hand.

 After 10pm, please keep noise to a minimum wherever possible.
 Put any mobile devices on silent and use the headphones provided to listen to the TV or radio.
 Please also dim the screens of any electronic devices.